Azure/azure-signalr/docs/management-sdk-guide-legacy.md

 # Azure SignalR Service Management SDK (Legacy)

 **This is a guide for version 1.9.x and before.
-For guide on the latest SDK version, see [Azure SignalR Service Management SDK](./management-sdk-guide.md).**
+For guide on the latest SDK version, see [Azure SignalR Service Management SDK](./management-sdk-guide.md).
+Please check [Migration guidance](./management-sdk-migration.md) to see how to migrate from version 1.9.x and below to 1.10.0.**

 > **NOTE**
 >